Logo

 Jeff Dunham has missed only one ConVENTion since then, in 1977.

-The organizers of the ConVENTion eventually declared Jeff Dunham a "retired champion", ineligible from entering any more competitions, as other attendees were too intimidated to compete against him.
+The organizers of the ConVENTion eventually declared Jeff Dunham a "retired champion", ineligible from entering any more competitions, because other attendees were too intimidated to compete against him.

 Jeff Dunham began performing for audiences as a teenager, in various venues such as school, church, and during his job at Six Flags.